The Abacos 1-Week Sailing Itinerary

-Bahamas 7 Day Abacos Bareboat Itinerary - Marsh Harbor to Green Turtle Cay
+Bahamas 7 Day Abacos Bareboat Itinerary - Island hopping around the Abacos from Marsh Harbor

-The Abacos Islands are known to be one of the world’s top boating and sailing destinations.
-With calm turquoise seas, quaint colonial towns, two golf courses, miles and miles of stellar beach, great fishing and diving and a wonderful selection of restaurants and bars, the Abacos are without doubt, the ideal vacation destination in the Bahamas.
+The Abacos Islands are known to be one of the world’s top boating and sailing destinations in the world.
+With calm turquoise seas, quaint colonial towns, two golf courses, miles and miles of stellar beach, great fishing and diving and a wonderful selection of restaurants and bars, the Abacos are, without doubt, the ideal sailing destination in the Bahamas.

 The Abacos Islands consist of a 120-mile-long island chain, frequently called the ‘mini Bahamas’.
 Great Abaco Island and Little Abaco serve as the "mainland," with a string of barrier islands separating them from the Atlantic.
 The body of water separating these two hotspots is the calm, shallow Sea of Abaco, a turquoise Nirvana for boaters and sailors.